 Board members are reimbursed for all reasonable out of pocket expenses incurred while performing their duties related to FFMC, including travel, accommodations and meals.
-Associated travel and hospitality expenses for Board members and senior management are posted quarterly on FFMC's website.
-The Corporation conducts weekly operational reviews, with senior management focusing on operational key performance indicators (KPI's) that include fish deliveries, material yield, labour efficiency, inventory management, accident frequency, absenteeism and overtime levels.
+Associated travel and hospitality expenses for Board members and senior management are posted monthly on FFMC's website.
+The Corporation conducted weekly operational reviews, with senior management focusing on operational key performance indicators (KPI's) that include fish deliveries, material yield, labour efficiency, inventory management, accident frequency, absenteeism and overtime levels.
 Progress against the Corporation's strategic goals is also reviewed with appropriate follow-up action to meet the objectives of FFMC's strategic plan.
 Comprehensive monthly performance reviews with senior management and quarterly reviews with the Board are conducted to focus on financial and species performance, field operations, fish deliveries, marketing performance processing operations and human resources.

-Board member Term Committee memberships Audit and Risk Committee attendance Governance Committee 1 attendance Board meeting attendance Retainer (A) Per diems (B) Total remuneration (A+B) Travel and related expenses David Bevan 18-03-26 - 21-03-25 Audit and Risk 4 of 4 11 of 11 5,000 6,000 11,000 6,294 Thomas Colosimo 19-06-19 - 22-06-18 Governance 1 of 1 3 of 3 9 of 10 - - - 5,533 Vincent Crate 19-06-19 - 22-06-18 Audit and Risk 4 of 4 8 of 10 - 4,538 4,538 3,130 Dana Gregoire 2 18-06-29 - 23-06-28 Governance 1 of 1 3 of 3 11 of 11 - 5,362 5,362 5,778 Stanley Lazar 17-04-12 - The CEO is not a member of any specific Committee 11 of 11 The CEO does not receive separate rem uneration for duties a s a Board member Micah Melnyk 2 18-06-29 - 23-06-28 Audit and Risk 4 of 4 10 of 11 - 5,500 5,500 5,792
+Board member Term Committee memberships Audit and Risk Committee attendance Governance Committee attendance Board meeting attendance Retainer (A) Per diems (B) Total remuneration (A+B) Travel and related expenses David Bevan 18-03-26 - 22-06-30 Audit and Risk 4 of 4 7 of 7 4,583 1,800 6,383 - Thomas Colosimo 19-06-19 - 22-06-18 Governance 3 of 3 7 of 7 - - - - Vincent Crate 19-06-19 - 22-06-18 Audit and Risk 4 of 4 7 of 7 - 1,650 1,650 - Dana Gregoire 18-06-29 - 23-06-28 Governance 3 of 3 7 of 7 - 1,513 1,513 - Stanley Lazar 17-04-12 - The CEO is not a member of any specific Committee 7 of 7 The CEO does not receive separate rem uneration for duties a s a Board member Micah Melnyk 18-06-29 - 23-06-28 Audit and Risk 4 of 4 7 of 7 - 1,650 1,650 -